EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### B05 - continuity of service

-“As a EUMETNET Member, I want continuity of service in the event of the Service Provider changing.
+“As a EUMETNET Member, I want continuity of Open radar data service in the event of the Service Provider changing.
 So, I have a sustainable service delivering my obligations.”

 *Priority:*
 - primary

 *Clarifications:*
-- There is an expectation that the tender will outline how the RODEO service will be maintained in the event of a Service Provider not wishing to extend a support contract period or wishes to terminate the operational support contract after an agreed notice period.

 *Acceptance criteria:*

 *Consequences and decisions:*
+- The design and implementation should be developed such that the portability is maintained.
+- Decision to build the design on EWC can be made?

 ### B06 - existing Members’ capability considered for incorporation within RODEO/OPERA?

-“As a EUMETNET Member, I want, wherever possible, existing Members’ (including ECMWF, EUMETSAT) capability (e.g., EWC) considered for incorporation within E-SOH.
+“As a EUMETNET Member, I want, wherever possible, existing Members’ (including ECMWF, EUMETSAT) capability (e.g., EWC) considered for incorporation within WP6 Open radar data.
 So, previous investment is exploited to its full potential.”

 *Priority:*
 - secondary

 *Clarifications:*
+- the plans are to use EWC as a back-end for OPERA radar data supply.
+- Need to define how the big archive of incoming data should be transferred from Météo France to EWC/DWD.

 *Acceptance criteria:*

 *Consequences and decisions:*
+- EUMETNET members should define the needed allocations for the radar data

 ### B07 - make observations available